 These bees can be found in West Africa and are yellow in color.
 They appear to be very similar to scutellata in many of their behaviors.

 Apis Mellifera Capensis

-This bee species is in South Africa and is unique among Apis mellifera.
+Their origin is South Africa and are unique among Apis mellifera.
 This is because they have a common occurrence of female-producing laying workers.
+Some of these races can be highly aggressive if you disturb the nest, but stay calm if there is no brood or honey in store to protect.

-If the nest is disturbed, some of these races become highly aggressive.
-However, if there is no brood or honey in store to protect, they are calm.
-The African bees are also more likely to abscond (abandon) their hives on slight disturbances.
-In some areas the colonies migrate seasonally.
+The African bees are also more likely to abscond (abandon) their hives on slight disturbances and in some areas the colonies migrate seasonally.

 - Beekeeping Technical Handbook 2013 by the National Beekeeping Institute